Esri.com Art Direction

 Knowing what to leave out is just as important as knowing what to include.

 Including too much technical detail risks losing a non-GIS-savvy audience by overwhelming them with information they can’t easily understand.
-I created this breakdown of the different types of visualization styles to represent how product visualizations can be conceptualized for a newer audience.
+I created this breakdown of the different types of visualization styles for different audiences.

 Visual Language